MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/design/messaging-extension-design.md

    :::column span="":::
 :::image type="content" source="../../assets/images/messaging-extension/setup-do.png" alt-text="Example of setup and general usage.":::

-#### Do: Integrate with single-sign on
+#### Do: Integrate with SSO

-SSO makes the sign-in process easier, faster, and secure.
+SSO makes the process of sign in easier, faster, and secure.
 Also, if a user has already signed in to your personal app, they don’t have to also sign in again to access the message extension.

    :::column-end:::
    :::column span="":::